 They have a variation of sewing machines that are specifically designed for certain applications.
 The top three categories for Singer sewing machines are quilting, mechanical, and computerized sewing machines.

 Singer has created a line of heavy-duty sewing machines that are immaculate for quilting projects.
 Quilting can get intricate, complex, and have many different styles and patterns.
 But worry not, Singer sewing machines have extras like LCD screens, lower-able feed teeth, fast drop and sew buttons, stitch sequencing memories, and more to accommodate your quilting needs.

 If you are interested in an old-fashioned sewing machine, one that is more mechanical, Singer has the right sewing machines for you!
 Singer has been prided on the quality of their craftsmanship for their mechanical machines.
 You can get manual settings that allow you to complete seam repairs, alterations, and even hemmings!
 You can also review their quick threading guides, have easy stitching selections and you even have buttonhole options!

 These sewing machines might have started old school in the 1850s, but trust us when we tell you that they have come a long way.
 Singer has transformed with the times and created computerized sewing machines that give you the option to have automatic sewing, speed, stitch settings, built-in thread cutters, programmable needles, LCD screens, stitch applications, built-in fonts, and different buttonhole styles!

 What more could you ask for in the 21st century?
-With these convenient and varied options, there will be no stopping you when you take up a sewing project!

 At GoldStar Tool, we offer a wide variety of sewing machines to fit your needs, but sometimes even the most experienced sewer may need some help or have some questions before they make a purchase.